ronaldtf/CORBA_BankAccounts/README.md

 # Building the project
 Libraries needed:

-- omniORB: libraries for Corba in C++, e.g. <http://omniorb.sourceforge.net/> (downloadable at: <https://sourceforge.net/projects/omniorb/files/omniORB/omniORB-4.2.1/omniORB-4.2.1-2.tar.bz2>)
+- omniORB: libraries for Corba in C++, e.g. <http://omniorb.sourceforge.net/>

-- jacORB: libraries for Corba in Java, e.g. <http://www.jacorb.org/> (downloadable at <http://www.jacorb.org/releases/3.8/jacorb-3.8-binary.zip>)
+- jacORB: libraries for Corba in Java, e.g. <http://www.jacorb.org/>

 Simply run the Makefile.
 It compiles the idl library for both java and C++, as well as the source code for both languages.

 # Run the application

 ## Java

 To run the java version, run the following commands (in the java folder):

 1.- Start the naming service: